Email Marketing Automation: Skyrocket Your ROI

 Regularly review your automation performance and make adjustments.

-A/B tests elements like subject lines, content, and timing to see what works best.
+A/B tests elements such as subject lines, content, and timing to determine what works best.

 Remember: